How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

 - Web services monitoring.

-- Hardware monitoring such as temperature, fan speed, and disk state.
+- Hardware monitorings including temperature, fan speed, and disk state.

 What’s New in Zabbix 4